 Fidelity is an investing platform that is exceptionally well known and respected.

-The platform has a staggering $3.3 trillion worth of assets under management and $6.8 trillion of assets under administration.
+The platform has a staggering $4.2 trillion of assets under management and $9.8 trillion of assets under administration.
 Fidelity is similar to M1 Finance in that it aims to provide customers with extremely low-cost and easy-to-use investing.
 However, there are many essential differences between Fidelity and M1 Finance.

 Fidelity is a prevalent trading platform that is used by institutional investors, retail investors, and day traders alike.
-They have an excellent reputation, and this is a large part of the reason why they have grown to be so large.
+They have an excellent reputation, one of the primary factors contributing to their market dominance.

 If you would like advice from an actual human being when you are carrying out your investments, then you can get it from Fidelity.

 For people who want this kind of assistance, Fidelity is an excellent platform for investment advice from advisors.
 However, this will come at a fee.
 You will not be able to talk to an advisor about your investments with M1 Finance or other free investing apps out there.

-In addition to excellent human advisors, Fidelity also offers robo-advisors which can manage your money based on algorithms.
+In addition to excellent human advisors, Fidelity also offers a robo-advisor that can manage your money based on algorithms.

-Fidelity’s robo-advisor is Fidelity Go.
-There are no account minimums for Fidelity Go, but you will need $10 to begin investing.
-Fidelity Go will cost 0.35% per year to use this robo-advisor.
+Fidelity’s robo-advisor is called Fidelity Go.
+There are no account minimums for Fidelity Go, but you will need $10 to begin investing and there is a monthly fee charged.

 M1 does offer expert pies, but these are one size fits all.
 They are not tailored to any one person's specific needs.
 Fidelity and other robo-advisors build you a custom portfolio based on the data you provide them with.